ALL-ON-4 Dental Implants

 - Dental implants are considered more predictable than dental bridgework and root canals treatments.

 MetLife Dental Insurance overview

-Typically, dental PPOs insurances like MetLife offers a broader selection of dentist providers than HMO managed-care plans.
+As of 2018, dental PPOs insurances like MetLife offers a broader selection of dentist providers than HMO managed-care plans.
 With a MetLife PPO, the patient pays for covered services after it receives a bill, which means that you may have to pay up front and then obtain reimbursement from your insurance carrier later.

 You are free to choose any dentist you like from either the in-network or out-of-network lists, and you receive an agreed-upon level of benefits from the insurer according to the list you use.
 These types of policies are popular among both employer-provided and individual dental insurance plans like MetLife because they offer the customer flexibility and freedom.

 You may go to any dentist, however, for maximum MetLife benefits at the lowest cost visit a participating network dentist.